Ewa Pajor

+Starting her senior career with Medyk Konin, she won two Ekstraliga titles and three national cups with Medyk in three years.
+In 2015, she transferred to VfL Wolfsburg, where she won five Frauen-Bundesliga titles, nine consecutive DFB-Pokals, two league top goalscorer awards, and featured in three UEFA Women's Champions League finals.
+In 2024, she moved to Barcelona.
+In her first season, she was the club's top scorer in all competitions as they won a domestic triple and finished the 2024–25 UEFA Women's Champions League as runners-up.

+She was named Polish Women's Player of the Year five times by the Piłka Nożna weekly, won the Women's Gerd Müller Trophy in 2025, and placed 8th in that year's Ballon d'Or.

 Club career

+Youth

 Pajor comes from Pęgów.
 She started her football training at the age of 8 in Orlęty Wielenin.
 After graduating from primary school, she moved to Konin and trained with Medyk Konin.
-On April 14, 2012, she made her Ekstraliga debut, entering the game in the 55th minute of the match against AZS PWSZ Biała Podlaska, winning 3–0.
+On 14 April 2012, she made her Ekstraliga debut, entering the game in the 55th minute of the match against AZS PWSZ Biała Podlaska, winning 3–0.
 On her debut, she scored two goals.
 The first goal was scored two minutes after entering the pitch.
 She became the youngest player ever to play in Ekstraliga at 15 years and 133 days old.
-To be able to participate in this meeting, a special permit was needed from PZPN, because the regulations only allowed players over 16 to play.
+To be able to participate in this match, a special permit was needed from PZPN, because the regulations only allowed players over 16 to play.

+Medyk Konin

-In the 2012–2013 season, together with Medyk, she won the vice-championship and the Polish Cup.
+In the 2012–13 season, together with Medyk, she won the vice-championship and the Polish Cup.
 In the final match against KP Unia Racibórz, won 2–1, Pajor scored both goals for her team.
-The seasons 2013/2014 and 2014/2015 turned out to be even more successful for her.
+The seasons 2013–14 and 2014–15 turned out to be even more successful for her.
 Together with Medyk Konin she won the championship and the Polish Cup twice.
 She played her last match for the Konin team when Medyk defeated Górnik Łęczna in the Polish Cup final 5–0.
 Pajor scored a hat-trick in this match.
-In total, for the senior team of Medyka, she scored 74 goals in all official matches, of which 64 in the extra league (in 60 appearances).
+In total, for the senior team of Medyk, she scored 74 goals in all official matches, of which 64 in the Ekstraliga (in 60 appearances).

+VfL Wolfsburg

-In June 2015, she signed a two-year contract with VfL Wolfsburg, which she then extended in December 2017 to be valid until June 30, 2020.
+In June 2015, Pajor signed a two-year contract with VfL Wolfsburg, which she then extended in December 2017 to be valid until 30 June 2020.
 In April 2020, Pajor signed a contract extension with Wolfsburg until 2023.

 In the 2018–19 season, she won the German Championship, the German Cup, and the title of Bundesliga top scorer, scoring 24 goals in 19 matches.

+In the 2023–24 season, she scored four goals in the 9–1 victory against Nürnberg.